 Watch Netflix with friends anywhere

-Rabbit is a group chat service that allows you you and your friends to watch and discuss Netflix together in real time.
-It actually works for anything you’re watching through a browser, such as YouTube, Hulu, etc. The Chrome extension Netflix Party does the same thing as Rabbit.
+Kast is a group chat service that allows you and your friends to watch and discuss Netflix together in real-time.
+It actually works for anything you’re watching through a browser, such as YouTube, Hulu, etc. The Chrome extension Netflix Party does the same thing.
 It syncs playback between participants, allowing everyone to follow the action and chat via a side-screen box.

 Stop auto-playback of episodes

-Netflix automatically plays the next episode of whatever you're watching, but if you don't like this, you can switch it off: open up the drop-down menu in the top right corner of the web interface, then choose Your Account, and select Playback settings.
+Netflix auto-plays the next episode of whatever you're watching, but if you don't like this, you can switch it off: Open up the drop-down menu in the top right corner of the web interface, then choose Your Account, and select Playback settings.